danieledellacioppa/Zip-JSON-Editor/README.md

 Once the app is running, follow these steps to modify JSON files:

-1. Click the "Select Input Zip" button to choose the ZIP file that contains the JSON files you want to modify.
+1. Click the **Search JSON** button to choose the ZIP file that contains the JSON files you want to modify.
-2. Click the "Select Output Zip" button to choose the ZIP file where the modified JSON files will be saved.
+  * you need to fill the field first or it won't do anything except telling you off
-3. Click the "Modify" button to begin the modification process.
+2. Wait for the app to finish modifying the JSON files. (the pink console will tell ya)
-4. Wait for the app to finish modifying the JSON files.
+3. Click the **Show Result** button to look at the ZIP file/s obtained this way.
-5. Once the modification process is complete, you can find the modified ZIP file in the location you specified in step 2.
+  * the app only allows to share with whatsapp

-# Project Development Steps
+# Next Development Steps
-1. Create a new Android project in Android Studio.
+1. share with other apps
-2. Create a user interface with a "Browse" button that allows the user to select the ZIP archive.
+2. unit test
-3. Use the java.util.zip library to decompress the selected ZIP archive and get the JSON files inside it.
+3. change folder icons from germano to something better
-4. Use the JSON file modification algorithm that you have already created to modify the files.
+4. add a label to say what to change instead of just CAMBIAMI
-5. Use the java.util.zip library to create a new ZIP archive containing the modified JSON files.
+5. sign the app
-6. Give the user the option to save the new ZIP archive.
+6. Give the app an icon

 ## Contributing